Hyurl/dynamic-queue/README.md

 ## Promises

-When running asynchronous tasks, you either passing and calling the `next` function, or push an `async` function, or any function that returns a `Promise`, as a matter of fact, in TypeScript or babel, the `async` function will be converted to an ordinary function that returns a promise if the target ES
+When running asynchronous tasks, you can either passing and calling the `next` function, or push an `async` function, or any function that returns a `Promise`, as a matter of fact, in TypeScript or babel, the `async` function will be converted to an ordinary function that returns a promise if the target ES